CSYE-6225-Fall-2024-Nikitha/webapp/README.md

 ```
 The application will be running on http://localhost:8080.

+### API Behavior
+- Endpoint: /healthz

+- Supported Method: Only GET requests are allowed.
+- Responses:

+  - 200 OK: If connected to the database.
+  - 400 Bad Request: If the request includes a body or any query parameters.
+  - 405 Method Not Allowed: If using any method other than GET.
+  - 503 Service Unavailable: If the database connection fails.

 ### Testing the Health Check API
 You can test the Health Check API using Postman or curl.